hynek-urban/rocketchat-async/README.md

 message is a system message about the user being removed from the channel.
-The `repeated` flag assists in distinguishing whether the message has been received again as a result of thread replies, or if it is a new message post.
+The `repeated` flag assists in distinguishing whether the message has been received again as a result of thread replies or reactions, or if it is a new message post.

 #### `RocketChat.subscribe_to_channel_changes(callback)`